 • NSG flow logging function is available in the Azure Netwerk observer.

-• Logs are forwarded to the storage server,Ā specified by you in the setup, as soon as the flow logging gets activated.
+• Logs are forwarded to the storage server when the flow logging gets activated.

 • The data of the flow log is presented in JSON format.

-• Based on the per-basis rule, the output shows the flow for both departing and incoming data.
+• Based on the per-basis rule, the output shows the departing and incoming data flow.

 Conclusion